 Here’s another one of Vienna’s little architectural jewels, largely hidden away from the public except at a few choice special events: Palais Niederösterreich, home to 16th-century chambers and painted wooden inlaid ceilings.

-Fortunately, one of those events is a Christmas market showcasing the best of the province of Niederösterreich (Lower Austria), a region full of tradition, fine food, and a willingness to share both.
+Fortunately, one of those special events is a Christmas market showcasing the best of the province of Niederösterreich (Lower Austria), a region full of tradition, fine food, and a willingness to share both.

 The German title for the event is the So Schmeckt NÖ Adventmarkt, which translates as “a taste of Lower Austria Advent market”.
 Taste is the pertinent word, here.

 Chambers that once echoed to the sounds of Beethoven and Schubert now let you sample the products of the region’s craftsfolk, farms, orchards, and vineyards.
 With the emphasis on food and drink.

 The market is a treasure trove for those little gifts you take with you to lunches and coffee mornings at a friend’s house.
 Organic jams and spreads; sauces, vinegars, and oils; handcrafted chocolates or quail eggs with chili; regional wines, spirits, and liqueurs.